 A.B.C.
 Telegraphic Codes, seven editions 1873-1936

 This page brings together all seven of the ABC code editions, plus the related A1 code, two of which are not available in digital versions at this time.
-The fourth and fifth editions were widely used, judging by the number now available in libraries and in the used book market — each of my three copies of the fourth edition is annotated/customized, in two of them quite heavily.
-This page gathers notes on all of those editions.
+The fourth and fifth editions were widely used, judging by the number now available in libraries and in the used book market — each of my four copies of the fourth edition is annotated/customized, in two of them quite heavily.

 A summary of the various editions, emphasizing their growing length (in pages and in items) and the changing nature of their codewords, is presented below.

 |edn||year||pages||codeword type, regime||codeword ranges||sections, page ranges||no of entries||observations|